White Tonsil Spots (Constant Tonsil Stones) – 13 Natural Tips

 4. Timing matters: Consistency is key.
 Make a habit of using nonalcoholic mouthwash after meals or whenever you feel the need for a quick oral refresh.
 This habit not only aids in tonsil stone prevention but also contributes to overall oral health.

-For those preferring a hands-on approach, the humble cotton swab can be a precise and effective tool in tackling tonsil stones.
+For those preferring a hands-on approach, the humble Q tip can be a precise and effective tool in tackling tonsil stones.

 This method allows you to target specific areas and delicately dislodge calcified formations, offering a controlled and comfortable solution for at-home tonsil stone removal.